Want a space that will work for a baby boy or baby girl? Check out these tips for creating a playful space for your baby that is gender neutral.

 That means I’ll have to set up a nursery that is gender neutral—one that will be fit for a baby girl or baby boy.

-Here are some tips on how to set up your baby’s nursery in a gender neutral design.
+Here are some tips on how to set up a nursery in a gender neutral design, while still creating a nursery that you’ll love!

 #1 – Choose a color palette